alardev/SkyCoop/README.md

 **Sky Co-op** is a multiplayer mod for [The Long Dark](https://store.steampowered.com/app/305620), that is powered by [Melon Loader](https://github.com/LavaGang/MelonLoader) developed by [Lava Gang](https://github.com/LavaGang).

+This is a personal fork developed by myself.
+I am not affiliated with the original author [Filigrani](https://github.com/Filigrani).

 ## Currently Supported Features
 WIP: I am still reviewing the codebase.
 I will update this section soon.

+## Planned Features
+- CI/CD for fast and easily reproducible releases for all platforms.
+- Proper Documentation for developers and players.
+Additional planned features are under consideration.
+Feel free to file for issues or contribute any if you desire.

 ## FAQ
 ### Why did you fork it?